-- 12.6 Where there is information available to a prosecutor or counsel for a defendant indicating that a person may be at risk of harm of self-harm, at risk of harm from a medical or physical condition or at risk of harm from another prisoner or prisoners if that person is remanded into custody or sentenced or committed to a term of imprisonment, that information should be disclosed to the Court as soon as possible. - 12.7 Where such information is disclosed to the Court, it may order that: - 12.7.1 the defendant may be at risk in one or more of the respects referred to in 12.2; and - 12.7.2 all persons responsible for the custody of the defendant be advised that the defendant may be at risk in one or more of those respects and be provided with the information available to the Court in relation to the defendant's "at risk" status, including relevant medical or psychological reports. - 12.8 Where the Court makes an order under 12.7, the presiding Judge must sign an order using the Prisoner at Risk Form and place it on the court file.
-The form can be found at Schedule 2 and https://localcourt.nt.gov.au/forms-fees#. - 12.9 Where the Court makes an order under 12.7: - 12.9.1 the Registrar or their delegates shall notify all persons responsible for the defendant's custody of the "at risk" status of the defendant and relevant information to be communicated to by telephone, email or any combination thereof; - 12.9.2 court officers shall endorse the remand warrant or warrant of commitment to prison with the words at "risk of self-harm", or "at risk of harm from a medical or physical condition" or "at risk of harm from another prisoner or prisoners" whichever is applicable; and - 12.9.3 the officers responsible for the defendant's custody shall ensure that the defendant is not left unsupervised whilst in the custody of the Court.
+- 12.6 Where there is information available to a prosecutor or counsel for a defendant indicating that a person may be at risk of harm of self-harm, at risk of harm from a medical or physical condition or at risk of harm from another prisoner or prisoners if that person is remanded into custody or sentenced or committed to a term of imprisonment, that information should be disclosed to the Court as soon as possible. - 12.7 Such information may be in writing by way of the Prisoner at Risk Order or verbally during court proceedings.
+Information be disclosed to the Court in the absence of the person. - 12.8 Where such information is disclosed to the Court, it may order that: - 12.8.1 the defendant may be at risk in one or more of the respects referred to in 12.2; and - 12.8.2 all persons responsible for the custody of the defendant be advised that the defendant may be at risk in one or more of those respects and be provided with the information available to the Court in relation to the defendant's "at risk" status, including relevant medical or psychological reports. - 12.9 Where the Court makes an order under 12.8, the presiding Judge must sign an order using the Prisoner at Risk Order and place it on the court file.
+The form can be found at Schedule 2 and https://localcourt.nt.gov.au/forms-fees#. - 12.10 Where the Court makes an order under 12.8: - 12.10.1 the Registrar or their delegates shall notify all persons responsible for the defendant's custody of the "at risk" status of the defendant and relevant information to be communicated to by telephone, email or any combination thereof; - 12.10.2 an urgent transcript of proceedings and any reasons shall be ordered and forwarded to the officers responsible for the defendant's custody; - 12.10.3 court officers shall endorse the remand warrant or warrant of commitment to prison with the words at "risk of self-harm", or "at risk of harm from a medical or physical condition" or "at risk of harm from another prisoner or prisoners" whichever is applicable; and - 12.10.4 the officers responsible for the defendant's custody shall ensure that the defendant is not left unsupervised whilst in the custody of the Court.